 You should tailor your culture video script until it’s perfect or almost perfect – something that portrays your company without having to say the company’s name 100 times.
 Your focus should be on communicating your company’s values as precisely as possible.

 7. Involve Team Members in the Production Process

 Work with your production team members and take their valuable input.
 An effective way to produce creative spins is by working with multiple people on your team.
 This provides numerous angles from which you can finetune and choose the most suitable option.

 Here are some prime examples of culture videos with notable elements to learn from.

 HubSpot created a culture video that depicts the company as a fun and welcoming place.
 The company focused on its flexible structure, team spirit, and employee conversations.
 The company pays exceptional attention to its values, reflected in its numerous “best place to work” awards.

 Basecamp’s culture video takes a unique approach.
 Instead of employees speaking about the company’s fun projects or life outside work, the video presents them as a group of intelligent and diverse employees.
 They’re most especially humans — who can’t tell one coffee kind apart from another.

 The BambooHR culture video addresses one key thing many employees care about — work-life balance.
 The video centers around going home from work and doing fun activities with family and loved ones.
 It talks about striking a balance between life and work instead of sacrificing one for the other.

 Culture videos can help your company in many ways.
 It strengthens internal communication and boosts your brand and recruitment results.
 It is a unique way to demonstrate what sets you apart from other companies.

 However, for these videos to work, they must be carefully planned.
 You must understand what to include and what has worked for other businesses.
 If you want to attract top talent, show them how your company allows them to grow and become leaders.
-Use employee enablement tools to demonstrate your commitment to this by providing opportunities for growth and training.
+Use employee enablement tools to demonstrate your commitment to this by providing opportunities for Traning and Development.